ReginaF2012/dottomodachi-front-end/README.md

 This application is made to be used in tandem with the [rails api backend](https://github.com/ReginaF2012/dottomodachi-back-end).
 Once your server is up and running and you have `index.html` open in the browser:

--Users can sign up and login
+- Users can sign up and login
--Users can adopt Dottomodachi
+- Users can adopt Dottomodachi
--Dottomodachi go through 2 evolution phases
+- Dottomodachi go through 2 evolution phases
--Once the dottomodachi has moved away a user can adopt another dottomodachi
+- Once the dottomodachi has moved away a user can adopt another dottomodachi

 ## License